rusty-electron/ml_deployment/data-sources.md

   * MLflow: Yes.
 It provides an API and a UI for conducting model monitoring.
 The tracking tool is organized around the concept of runs which can be organized into experiments.
 The tracking APIs provide a set of functions to track your runs and this tracked data can be later visualized in the tracking UI.
 See details [here](https://mlflow.org/docs/latest/tracking.html).
   * RayServe: Yes, see [here](https://docs.ray.io/en/latest/ray-observability/index.html).
   * Seldon Core: Yes, via Alibi, see [here](https://www.seldon.io/solutions/open-source-projects/alibi-detect).
-  * TensorFlow Serving: Yes, via Prometheus or Grafana, see [here](https://itnext.io/monitor-deployed-tensorflow-models-with-prometheus-and-grafana-28d6135a2666#645f).
+  * TensorFlow Serving: Yes, via Prometheus or [Grafana](https://grafana.com/docs/grafana-cloud/monitor-infrastructure/integrations/integration-reference/integration-tensorflow/).
+See unofficial [guide](https://itnext.io/monitor-deployed-tensorflow-models-with-prometheus-and-grafana-28d6135a2666).
-  * TorchServe: Yes, both front and backend, see [here](https://pytorch.org/serve/metrics.html).
+  * TorchServe: Yes, via Grafana and [Datadog](https://www.datadoghq.com/blog/ai-integrations/#model-serving-and-deployment-vertex-ai-amazon-sagemaker-torchserve) as mentioned on the [website](https://github.com/pytorch/serve).
   * Vertex AI: Yes, see [here](https://blog.nashtechglobal.com/the-power-of-vertex-ai-monitoring/).
 * Anomaly detection: Also known as outlier detection, it is the process of identifying data points that deviate to a large extent from the overall pattern of the data.
 This is crucial in machine learning (ML) deployment, as it helps identify anomalies in the input data that could negatively impact model performance. [[3]](#References) Additionally, data drift detection is part of this criterion, data drift occurs when changes are observed in joint distribution $p(X, y)$, where $X$ is the model input and $y$ is the model output.
 Detection of data drift is a growing concern for teams that maintain ML models in production [[8]](#References).